Jordan Love and Tucker Kraft lead the way in Packers' 27-18 victory over Commanders

+“Hopefully, I can keep stacking games like that,” Kraft said.
+“It’s the first time I’ve ever gotten over 100 yards, including college.”

-Love went 19 of 31 to lead a Packers offense that was playing without injured linemen Zach Tom and Aaron Banks.
+Love went 19 of 31 to lead an offense that was playing without injured linemen Zach Tom and Aaron Banks.
 Love's other touchdown pass was a 5-yarder to Romeo Doubs in the first quarter.

+That was more than enough offense for Green Bay, considering how much its defense bothered Commanders quarterback Jayden Daniels.
+Washington (1-1) gained just 11 yards in the first quarter and didn’t reach the end zone until scoring a pair of touchdowns in the final period.

+“We played consistent,” said Packers defensive end Micah Parsons, who had half a sack and three hurries.
+“We gave up some things that we didn’t want to, more points than what we wanted to, but we made them earn everything, and that’s just important.
+No big plays, we made them earn everything, and that’s the good part.”

+Commanders coach Dan Quinn had no immediate update on their conditions after the game.

+“We'll use the weekend to see where we're at from the injuries,” Quinn said.
+“I don't want to make a guess.”

-Jayden Daniels was 24 of 42 for 200 yards with touchdown passes of 20 yards to Zach Ertz and 10 yards to Deebo Samuel.
+Daniels was 24 of 42 for 200 yards with touchdown passes of 20 yards to Zach Ertz and 10 yards to Deebo Samuel.
+Daniels was sacked four times and pressured all night.

+“They played better than us,” Daniels said.
+“Not really much (else) to say.”

 The Packers have won their last seven home matchups with Washington, which hasn't beaten the Packers on the road since a 20-17 victory at Milwaukee County Stadium in 1988.
 Washington’s last win at Lambeau Field was a 16-7 decision in 1986.